Christian II, King of Denmark, Norway, and Sweden

 Christian and his mistress Dyveke Sigbritsdatter; Credit – Wikipedia

-Around 1508, while on a visit to Norway, Christian fell in love with Dyveke Sigbritsdatter.
-She remained his mistress until her death in 1517.
+Around 1508, while visiting Norway, Christian fell in love with Dyveke Sigbritsdatter.
+She remained his mistress until she died in 1517.
 Christian needed to marry to provide for the succession and the choice of a wife fell upon Isabella of Austria, Archduchess of Austria, Infanta of Castile and Aragon from the House of Habsburg.
 Isabella was the daughter of Queen Juana I of Castile and Aragon and Philip, Duke of Burgundy.
 Isabella’s maternal grandparents were King Ferdinand II of Aragon and Queen Isabella I of Castile.
 Her paternal grandparents were Maximilian I, Holy Roman Emperor and Mary, Duchess of Burgundy in her own right.
 Isabella’s brother was the powerful Charles V, Holy Roman Emperor who was also King of Spain.

 Isabella of Austria, circa 1515; Credit- Wikipedia